-- Overall leader of the club's programme delivery, and primary representative in dealings with external bodies. - •Ensure the club complies with all its obligations for example with SONZ, the NZ Companies Office, Charities Services, grant funders etc. - •Chair meetings regular meetings of the Board/Committee, the AGM and any Special General Meetings as required. - •Manage any complaints or issues of misconduct. - •Primary point of contact with SONZ.
+- Overall leader of the club's programme delivery, and primary representative in dealings with external bodies. - Ensure the club complies with all its obligations - for example with SONZ, the NZ Companies Office, Charities Services, grant funders etc. - Chair meetings regular meetings of the Board/Committee, the AGM and any Special General Meetings as required. - Manage any complaints or issues of misconduct. - Primary point of contact with SONZ for overall club functioning.